swsalley/bergstrom2019/README.md

 ## Overview

-The FEF, Grand County, Colorado, USA, is located in the central Rocky Mountains (Fig. 1).
+The Fraser Experimental Forest (FEF), Grand County, Colorado, USA, is located in the central Rocky Mountains (Fig. 1).
 Research in the fields of hydrology and forest dynamics has taken place in the FEF since 1937.

 ![Fraser Site Map](https://github.com/swsalley/bergstrom2019/blob/main/map.jpg?raw=true)